benshimonz/V1/README.md

 ## Entity tags

-todo - identicallity constrain, nonidenticallity constrain
+todo - identicality constrain, nonidenticality constrain

 _**Q4:** Any person that his phone was called from a phone owned by (at least one) of his parents_